-Additional SPDs, e.g., CPU, are sometimes installed at the location of the telecommunications terminal equipment in order to limit surges caused by coupling within the building.
+Additional SPDs, e.g., MSPD, are sometimes installed at the location of the telecommunication terminal equipment in order to limit surges caused by coupling within the building.
 The common terminal of these protectors should be connected to the protective conductor near the protected equipment.
 These SPDs must also be coordinated with the upstream SPDs.
-See 1.4.5/K.11 regarding use of secondary protectors and clause 10.
+See clause 1.4.5 of [ITU-T K.11] regarding the use of secondary protectors, and clause 10.

-SPD/S SPD-requirements/restrictions may be given by equipment manufacturer

-SPD/S/N SPD-requirements/restrictions may be given by equipment manufacturer and network operator/authority
+SPD/N SPD requirements/restrictions given by network operator/authority SPD/S SPD requirements/restrictions may be given by equipment manufacturer SPD/S/N SPD requirements/restrictions may be given by equipment manufacturer and network operator/authority

-Figure 8.3-1/K.66 - Responsibility for selection of SPDs
+Figure 8.3-1 - Responsibility for selection of SPDs

-Figure 8.3-1 shows primary protection installed at the point of entry (POEP).
+Figure 8.3-1 shows primary protection installed at the point of entry.
 The operator decision to install protection should be based on a risk assessment.
-It is important to note that the location of POEP may be different to the location of the NBP which will be determined by the local regulator.
+It is important to note that the location of the point of entry protection may be different to the location of the NBP which will be determined by the local regulator.
 Depending on the country, the NBP may be at one or more of the following locations, e.g., the NTU, the MDF or the first telecommunication outlet.
 In small residential dwellings, the network operator would normally install the primary protector outside the building for safety and access reasons.
 In larger buildings, it will probably be installed in an MDF inside the building.

-8.4 Selection of SPDs for installation at point of entry
+8.4 Selection of SPDs for installation at the point of entry

-The effective protection level (U{eff}) of these SPDs shall be coordinated with the resistibility (U_i) of equipment to be protected:
+The effective protection level (U{eff}) of these SPDs shall be coordinated with the resistibility (U_i) of the equipment to be protected:

-$U{eff} < U_i$
+$$U{\it eff} < U_i$$